LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/css/structure.rst

 To get started with CSS, programmers need to add CSS to HTML.

-There are three different places to add CSS in an HTML file as indicated above:
+There are three different places to add CSS in an HTML file as indicated below:

 1. External: The CSS is in a separate file linked to the HTML document in the ``<head>``.
 External linking of CSS is great for when programmers have large quantities of CSS that apply to the whole page.